Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Methods

-For the subsample nonresponse adjustment, the adjustment cell approach assigns units in the sample into different cells $m=1, \dots, M$ with size $n_m$ based on discretized auxiliary information $\mathbf{x}$ and binary $\mathbf{z}$.
-The response status indicator for $i$-th unit is denoted by $r_{i}$, with $r_{i}=1$ for respondents, $r_{i}=0$ for non-respondents.
-The estimated response rate in the $m$-th cell is $\hat{\pi}_m = \sum_{i=1}^{n_m}r_{i}/n_m$, and the nonresponse adjustment for all units in the $m$-th cell is $1/\hat{\pi}_m$.
-It assumes that respondents and nonrespondents in the same cell have the same distributions in the survey outcomes of interest \citep{little2005does, RN6}.
-However, this method requires that all continuous variables $\mathbf{x}$ are discretized, and as the number of auxiliary variables grows large, the cell size and the number of response units in a specific cell decreases quickly, resulting in extreme and nonstable weighting adjustments \citep{RN6}.

-One solution for this is tree-based methods.
-The chi-square automatic interaction detection (CHAID) \citep{kass1980exploratory} is commonly used for nonresponse adjustment in survey sampling.
-It selects important auxiliary variables and forms adjustment cells through a merge-and-split process \citep{kass1980exploratory}.
+The selection probability for the Phase II sample can be easily calculated based on the sampling procedure, and the nonresponse adjustment can be obtained using either adjustment cell methods or propensity score adjustment methods \citep{chapman1986nonresponse, david1983nonrandom,chen2015}.
+The adjustment cell approach assigns sample units into distinct cells based on the discretized auxiliary information on $\mathbf{x}$ and binary $\mathbf{z}$.
+For all sample units within each cell, the nonresponse adjustment is applied as the inverse of estimated response rate \citep{chapman1986nonresponse}.
+When dealing with a large number of auxiliary variables, the chi-square automatic interaction detection (CHAID) \citep{kass1980exploratory} is commonly used.
+CHAID selects important auxiliary variables and forms adjustment cells through a merge-and-split process \citep{kass1980exploratory}.
 For each variable, a chi-square test is conducted to test the independence between two different categories of a variable.
 If the chi-square test fails to reject the null with a user-specified alpha-level, these categories are merged into a single category.
 These merging steps are repeated until all of the categories are significantly different for each predictor.
 When splitting, the predictor with the smallest Bonferroni-adjusted p-value is chosen as the first split, and the splitting continues until: a) no significant predictors; b) the child node will have insufficient individuals if more splits are made; c) the number of individuals in some nodes is below a pre-specified number \citep{chen2015}.

-Another method to adjust for nonresponse is propensity score adjustment.
-Logistic regression is commonly used to estimate the response propensity\citep{rizzo1996comparison}:
+Another method of nonresponse adjustment is the propensity score adjustment.
+Logistic regression is commonly used to estimate the response propensity conditional on the Phase I sample \citep{rizzo1996comparison}: